 Once we implement the tracking code on a website, the Google Analytics data starts flowing in a particular Google Analytics property.
-Therefore, it is important to know how various data points can be accessed by understanding various offerings of Google Analytics Reporting Interface.
+Therefore, it is important to know how various data points can be accessed by understanding the various offerings of the Google Analytics Reporting Interface.
 Also, in the time-bound schedules of digital marketers and analysts, it becomes essential to identify which information will be accessible from which reporting section.
 Once the appropriate report is there in front of users it is essential to know various Reporting Features so as to make the data more meaningful and customized according to user’s requirement.
 In this blog, we are covering the basic features of Google Analytics Reports along with a few use cases.

-One can avail over 80 reports using the Google Analytics data that are chiefly divided into below-mentioned parts.
+One can avail over 80 reports using the Google Analytics data that are chiefly divided into the below-mentioned parts.

 What my users are doing right now?

 From where are my users coming to the Website/App?

 How many of them are driving conversion and how?

 To get an idea about the basic features of Google Analytics Report, we are considering Source/Medium along with Browser and OS report as a base.
 You can write the name in a search box available on the left top corner of the Google Analytics Interface.
 You will get the below-mentioned output upon clicking that icon.

 You can select the date range for which you want to access the Google Analytics data.
 Over here, the compare function is available – allowing you to compare a particular date range with the other one.
 It gets really simple and quick to avail daily, weekly, monthly, and yearly data from this feature.
 It is also possible to fetch the event data for any custom date range.